mikowitz/graphvix/README.md

 ## Output

-1. Convert the graph to DOT format
+1. Convert the graph to DOT format:

     ```elixir
     Graph.to_dot(graph)